Welcome to my Nomatic Basics wallet review!

-It holds up to 15 cards and has two main pockets along with a little pocket that allows you to carry coins and cash, which is rarely found in any minimalist wallet.
+It holds up to 15 cards and has two main pockets and a little pocket that allows you to carry coins and cash, which is rarely found in any minimalist wallet.

-Now if you have a single key that you need to store, that pocket is actually the perfect place for it.
+Now if you have a single key that you need to store, that pocket is the perfect place.

-Other than that, there really isn’t much to this wallet as simple is exactly what it is.
+Other than that, there isn’t much to this wallet, as simple is exactly what it is.

 Very much for those casual days, this wallet is really great for anyone, although they claim it to be classy.

-The Basics wallet is made out of medical grade elastic and genuine leather for its pull-tab so it is as “basic” as it gets.
+The Basics wallet is made of medical grade elastic and genuine leather for its pull tab, so it is as “basic” as possible.